 The Royal Dining Table embodies Boca do Lobo’s true essence, all the way from it’s exceptional design, to it’s finishing details, such as the unique patchwork and the traditional Baroque traits.
 Handmade by experienced artisans, this exclusive dining table boasts bold lines and historical elements which in a unique marriage of rich aesthetic and style.

-In an outstanding moment of inspiration, the Newton Dining Table came to life to fulfil a creative and aesthetic need.
+In an outstanding moment of inspiration, the Newton Dining Table came to life to fulfill a creative and aesthetic need.
 With one of a kind design elements and lines, which are notably organic, yet romantic in concept, the Newton’s incredible details and material quality suit the best of contemporary dining rooms.
 A work of art on its own, it inevitably stirs emotion and mirrors Boca do Lobo’s exceptional creative output.

 Extreme simplicity, contemporary aesthetic and seductive power: these are the characteristics reflected in each detail that make the Bonsai love at first sight.
 Relating to Boca do Lobo’s approach to re-adapting traditional furniture styles, and inseparably combined with innovative processes, the Bonsai Dining table boasts bold lines and character in a fantastic blend of styles and material finishes.